webplatform/docs/css/properties/perspective-origin/index.md

 If only one value is specified, the second value is assumed to be center.
 If at least one of the two values is not a keyword, then the first value represents the horizontal position (or offset) and the second represents the vertical position (or offset).
 |Notes=Perspective defines how an object is viewed.
 In graphic arts, perspective is the representation on a flat surface of what the viewer's eye would see in a 3D space.
 If there were a window between the viewer and the object, you could project points on the window surface that correspond to the points that exist beyond the glass.
 (See [http://en.wikipedia.org/wiki/Perspective_(graphical) Wikipedia] for more information about graphical perspective and for related illustrations.)

 The illusion of perspective on a flat surface, such as a computer screen, is created by projecting points on the flat surface as they would appear if the flat surface were a window through which the viewer was looking at the object.
 In discussion of virtual environments, this flat surface is called a projection plane.
+And the position of the viewer is toward some vanishing point.

 The perspective-origin sets the virtual position of the viewer.
 As perspective-origin-x changes, the virtual eye moves along the x axis (left or right of the center of the screen).
 As perspective-origin-y changes, the eye moves along the y axis (closer to the top or bottom of the screen).
 }}